 What this surface is

-The Location Trust Manifest is the operator-facing surface that lets a downstream verifier discover the published verification material needed to validate an operational receipt — in one fetch, against a single document.
+The Location Trust Manifest is the operator-facing surface that lets a downstream verifier discover the published verification material needed to validate an operational evidence record — in one fetch, against a single document.
 The reference implementation is the npm verifier package; you do not need to consume the manifest by hand for normal verification workflows.

 Recommended verifier integration